LokimuKH19/SymPhONIC/README.md

 I used GNU 3.0, temporarily.
 Maybe changed in the future.

 > SymPhONIC — where symmetry, physics and neural computation resonate in unison.

+> Its original name was Symmetric Impeller Sobolev-Underwritten Kinetics Analyzer with Supervised-learning (SISUKAS), but not visual therefore I didn't adopt it.